Fed officials warn on 'thick fog' ahead for US economy as recovery concerns deepen

 The renewed surge in cases has prompted some states to dial back or pause reopenings at a time when other advanced nations around the world have been able to reopen their economies more sustainably due to successful mitigation strategies.

-A more "granular" health strategy including ubiquitous mask usage is needed to avoid a possible economic depression, St. Louis Federal Reserve president James Bullard also said on Tuesday.
+A more "granular" health strategy, including ubiquitous mask usage, is needed to avoid a possible economic depression, St. Louis Federal Reserve President James Bullard also said on Tuesday in comments to the Economic Club of New York.

-Brainard warned a broad second wave could even prompt a second dip in activity as well as reignite financial market volatility at a time of greater vulnerability.
+Brainard warned that a broad second wave of infections could even prompt a second dip in activity as well as reignite financial market volatility at a time of greater vulnerability.